Montgomery County Pennsylvania assistance programs.

 Access legal assistance programs and free advice

 If you can’t afford a lawyer, and need legal help for a civic case, contact the Montgomery County Division of Legal Aid Services of Southeastern Pennsylvania.
+They help immigrants, the low income and elderly among others.
 They provide legal representation for such cases as foreclosures, illegal debt collection practices, divorce, domestic violence, and more.
 Call them at 610-275-5400 for more information on the legal programs.